 Daniel H. May was born on Aug.
 4, 1833 in New Centerville, Somerset County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
-He was one of five brothers who were veterans of the Civil War.
+He was one of five brothers and three brothers-in-law who were veterans of the Civil War.

-The Mays went on to produce 10 known children -- among them were Rachel "Jane" Shuck, Millard "Filmore" May, Edward M. May, Nancy Catherine "Kate" Wahl, George W. May, Sarah E. "Sadie" Meyers, Annie Elizabeth "Lizzie" Mansbury Smith Harding, James May, Louisa Thomas and Theodore Umphrey May.
+The Mays went on to produce 10 known children -- among them were Rachel "Jane" Shuck, Millard "Filmore" May, Edward M. May, Nancy Catherine "Kate" Wahl, George W. May, Sarah E. "Sadie" Meyers, Emma Elizabeth Annie Mansberry Smith Harding Licking, James May, Louisa Thomas and Theodore Umphrey May.

 Circa 1860, Daniel made a living as a day laborer, and they dwelled near his parents and brother John and family in Juniata Township, Bedford County.
 He eventually became a carpenter and supported himself through his craft.
 His residence in the early 1860s was Dry Ridge, Bedford County.